|Class||Muscle car, Pony car|

 However, on the cars themselves, the badge was typically given without the circle.
 Depending on the model and year, the cobra could be seen in several positions.
 Probably, the front grill was the place where the cobra could be seen most often.

-Reasons for choosing Cobra for the logo
+Reasons for choosing

 As the company didn’t give any official comments, we can only make assumptions as to what ideas and values the image was supposed to represent.
 For one, we should point out that Cobra was the name of one of Shelby’s most known cars, the AC Cobra (alternatively – the Shelby Cobra) released in 1962.